garyKeorkunian/squants-generic/README.md

   * Dimension is now the root type of the model - No Longer Quantity
   * UnitOfMeasure is now typed on Dimension
   * Quantity is now typed on Dimension and N: SquantsNumeric
+  * Enough of the Quantity code has been implemented to prove out the concept

+  * The Dimensionless type has been implemented as a first vetting example
+    * Most DimensionlessSpec tests pass as is - a promising sign - however, I am finding things some things that will need to be more explicit in user code

 ```scala
     // Abbreviated Model